frickjack/misc-stuff/Notes/accountHydrate.md

 We want to restrict which users can disable cloudtrail, because there's no reason to do that.

-The administrator group also shared permissions to create other AWS resources (whatever we want to allow in our account) with the group of operators.
+The administrator group shares permissions to create other (non-IAM) AWS resources (whatever we want to allow in our account) with the group of operators.
-I'm not sure if it makes sense to have both an administrator group and an operator group - but one scenario might be that an administrator can setup IAM policies conditional on resource tags for a particular application or whatever, and an operator (maybe a `devops` specialist on a team) can then create and delete resources with the appropriate tags.
+I'm not sure if it makes sense to have both an administrator group and an operator group, but one scenario might be that an administrator can setup IAM policies conditional on resource tags for a particular application or whatever, and an operator (maybe a `devops` specialist on a team) can then create and delete resources with the appropriate tags.

-The developer group cannot create new resources directly, but they do have permissions to deploy new versions of an application (udpate a lambda, or change the backend on an api gateway, or upgrade an EC2 AMI, or modify S3 objects - that kind of thing).
+The developer group members cannot create new resources directly, but they do have permissions to deploy new versions of an application (udpate a lambda, or change the backend on an api gateway, or upgrade an EC2 AMI, or modify S3 objects - that kind of thing).

 Finally - each application service has its own IAM role attached to its ECS container or EC2 instances or lambda or whatever.